Supporting the safety of women commuting or traveling alone

 An essential part of the research was finding out and being able to better understand the user.
-Five in-person interviews were conducted with the goal of gaining insight on specific concerns and how users are currently navigating the experience of commuting alone.
+Ten semi-structured interviews were conducted.
+My goal was to get insight into specific concerns and how users are currently navigating the experience of commuting alone.
+Insights:

 She tries to avoid places she has heard are dangerous or where she knows assaults had happened.
 If she knows she can avoid these places and take routes that she has not heard of any assault she feels less anxious.